APCGitHub/rets-rabbit-v2-craft2/README.md

 **$id** - The MLS id of the property you want to fetch from the API.

 **$resoParams** - You may pass valid RESO parameters to help filter the API results for a single listing.
 This can help speed up the response time if you specifically select the fields you will need from the API by using the `$select` parameter.

+**$useCache** - Specify if you want the results cached.

+**$cacheDuration** - Specify how long you would like the results cached for in seconds.
+The default is one hour.